 Leadership Assessment Advisor

-Gary Dent brings to G/A&A an expertise in human resources after a lengthy career in HR leadership positions with higher education organizations and major city and Fortune 500 corporations.
-His last position was as Human Resources Vice Chancellor with the Pennsylvania State System of Higher Education, where he was chief HR officer for this system of 14 universities and coordinated the PASSE chancellor search and many of the presidential searches of member universities.
+Gary Dent brings to GA&A an expertise in human resources after a lengthy career in HR leadership positions with higher education organizations, major city and Fortune 500 corporations.
+One of his last positions was as the human resources vice chancellor with the Pennsylvania State System of Higher Education (PASSHE), where he was chief HR officer for this system of 14 universities.
+Gary coordinated the PASSHE chancellor search and many of the presidential searches of member universities.
 His expertise in HR and passion for talent management has been tapped by boards, including the Detroit Institute of the Arts, Boy Scouts of America, Junior Achievement, United Way, American Society of Employers, Association of International Personnel Management Association, International Association of Suggestion Plans and National Black MBA Association.

-As vice president and managing director for G/A&A, Griffin oversees financial management of the firm, supervision and development of consultants and team members and organization of systems and operations.
+As vice president and managing director for GA&A, Susanne oversees financial management of the firm, supervision and development of consultants and team members and organization of systems and operations.
 She brings a wealth of administrative expertise garnered through a successful career in K-12 leadership.
-She joins GA&A from recent service as chief academic officer of the Minneapolis (MN) Public Schools where she designed and implemented academic priorities to maximize the capacity of the system to provide excellent learning environments for the approximately 34,000 students in the district.
+She joins GA&A from service as chief academic officer of the Minneapolis (MN) Public Schools where she designed and implemented academic priorities to maximize the capacity of the system to provide excellent learning environments for the approximately 34,000 students in the district.
 Previously, in service to the approximately 24,000 students in the Bibb County Public Schools in Macon, GA, she was acting superintendent and deputy superintended of School Improvement and Redesign.
 In this latter role, she led the design and implementation of a district-wide strategic planning process and the development of a school redesign program to maximize the district's student learning success.
 Other executive roles include multiple leadership posts within the Rochester (MN) Public Schools, including executive director of School Improvement and Accountability, principal at Franklin/Montessori at Franklin Elementary Schools, principal at Churchill/Hoover Elementary Schools, interim director of Special Education and Speech/Language pathologist.
 She also served as an educational consultant with the Cochlear Impact Program of the Mayo Clinic in Rochester.

 Practice Leader for Strategic Services & Senior Executive Leadership Consultant

-At the American Council on Education, McDade directed the Emerging Leaders Group and ACE Fellows Program, and created the Leadership Academy for Department Chairs.
+At the American Council on Education, Sharon directed the Emerging Leaders Group and ACE Fellows Program, and created the Leadership Academy for Department Chairs.
 Previously she directed Harvard University's Institute for Educational Management, founded and directed the Management Development Program and co-founded the Harvard Seminar for New Presidents.
 She has created or directed major leadership programs for organizations as diverse as the Massachusetts Board of Higher Education, New England Center for Research on Higher Education, National Association for Women in Education and Midlantic National Bank.
 She was a founding board member, external evaluator and contributor to many research articles for the Hedwig van Ameringen Executive Leadership in Academic Medicine (ELAM) Program for Women.
 She worked with leadership development internationally with the Fulbright Commission, United States Information Agency, Latin American Scholars Program of American Universities, Open Society Institute of the Soros Foundations, U.S. Freedom Support Act Graduate Fellowship Program, Universia Foundation of Mexico, Higher Education South Africa and the United Arab Emirates.
 She has keynoted and presented on leadership development at conferences in Kazakhstan, British Columbia, England and many U.S. events.